ohsnyt/ha-grist/README.md

 ## Removal

 To remove GRIST, Go to Settings/Devices & Services/GRIST.
 Using the three vertical dots next to CONFIGURE, select DELETE from the drop down menu.

 If you want to turn off the Time of Use feature on your inverter, you should first click on the CONFIGURE button and set the Boost Mode to Off.
 You will need to confirm that choice, continue on to the details form, and Save.
 This will turn off the Time of Use mode through Solar Assistant.
 You can then remove GRIST.

 ## Notes

 As mentioned above, there are six Time of Use slots in a Deye (Sol-Ark) inverter.
 GRIST turns on the Time of Use feature, manages slot 1 start time and state of charge value, and sets the start time of slot 2.
-(It does not manage the power level used from the grid.
-The inverter default is the maximum value for your inverter model.
-You may change this value if you like.)
+(Your inverter will also let you set the power level used from the grid.
+GRIST does not that.)

 The inverter requires all slots to be set in order to use the Time of Use feature, and will have default values.
 You may change the values in slots 3-6 as you desire.
 Remember that this integration does manage the time value for slot 2.
 Be sure to read your inverter documentation before making changes.